dragonflyoss/console/CONTRIBUTING.md

 ![](/docs/images/contributing/postman-copy-mockUrl.png)

-   **Step 4:** If a request has already been sent, mock servers can be used based on the request.
+   **Step 4:** Replace the mock URL to initiate the request.

  ![](/docs/images/contributing/postman-change-path.png)

-   **Step 5:** If no request is sent, you need to create an example.
+   **Step 5:** If your request fails and says you want an example, then you need to create an example.

 ![](/docs/images/contributing/postman-add-example.png)

-   **Step 6:** Modify the name such as signup, modify the response message, and save example.
+   **Step 6:** Modify the name such as signup, modify the response message, and save the example.

 ![](/docs/images/contributing/postman-chang-mock-path.png)

 #### Verification successful

- Open the mock server to see if the requested column was successful.
+ Open mock servers to view all request responses.

 ![](/docs/images/contributing/postman-verify.png)